-BASIS FOR CHANGE: A draft UAA indicating changes to aquatic life designated uses and criteria for segments 20.6.4.803 NMAC, 20.6.4.804 NMAC and addition of a new segment 20.6.4.807 NMAC is part of this Triennial Review discussion draft.
-The draft UAA study recommends that Cooney Canyon to the headwaters of the Mimbres River including all perennial tributaries from the 23d ecoregion (Subalpine forests) should remain designated as high quality coldwater aquatic life use.
-A new segment extending from Allie Canyon to Cooney Canyon (the "Middle Mimbres") should be designated as coldwater aquatic life use and a segment from Allie Canyon to the mouth designated as coolwater aquatic life use.
+BASIS FOR CHANGE: A draft UAA indicating changes to aquatic life designated uses and criteria for segments 20.6.4.803 NMAC, 20.6.4.804 NMAC and addition of a new segment 20.6.4.807 NMAC is part of this Triennial Review discussion draft (see Mimbres UAA, Attachment 4).
+The draft UAA study recommends that from the headwaters of the Mimbres River to Cooney Canyon, including all perennial tributaries from the 23d ecoregion (Subalpine forests), should remain designated as high quality coldwater aquatic life use.
+The segment extending from Allie Canyon to Cooney Canyon (the "Middle Mimbres") should be designated as coldwater aquatic life use.

-After consideration of public comments, the draft UAA and responses to comments will be submitted to EPA for technical approval.
-Once technically approved by EPA, the UAA and recommended changes will be submitted to the Commission (WQCC) for approval and adoption into the water quality standards.
-The Department will submit the UAA, standards revisions and relative supporting documentation to EPA for final approval under Clean Water Act Section 303(c).
+After consideration of public comments, the revised UAA and responses to comments will be submitted to EPA for technical approval.
+Once technically approved by EPA, the UAA and recommended changes will be submitted to the WQCC for approval and adoption into the water quality standards.
+The Bureau will submit the UAA, standards revisions and relative supporting documentation to EPA for final approval under CWA Section 303(c).
 Depending on the timing, these actions may or may not be concurrent with the Triennial review process.